INFRA-RED HEATING – AN INTRODUCTION

 Infra-red heating is generally split into three categories: – Short-wave Infra-red, Medium-wave Infra-red and Long-wave Infra-red.
 Short-wave infra-red is sometimes referred to as ‘Near’ infra-red and Long-wave infra-red is sometimes described as ‘Far’ infra-red.
 These descriptions refer to the relative distance they are away from the visible portion of the spectrum

-The emitter operates white-hot.
-It is sealed in a quartz enclosure which may be tubular or shaped like a spot lamp bulb (known as a 'blown bulb').
+A short-wave infra-red emitter operates at white-hot.
+It is sealed in a quartz enclosure which may be tubular or shaped like a spot lamp bulb (known as a ‘blown bulb’).
 Tubular emitters are available in a range of lengths and require an appropriate reflector system (focused or diffusing) to concentrate the heat on the target.
 The spot lamp types have integral reflectors.
 Short-wave emitters are very responsive.
 They may be switched on and off within seconds but generally require electronic control.

 Industrial Use. – Industrial installations may be designed with very high power densities and these give correspondingly high rates of product heating.
 Short-wave heating is used extensively for industrial process pre-heating including metal castings, powder coating applications and adhesive bonding.